ayomodu/terrk/README.md

-  config  Manage context configuration create  Create resources using command line args delete  Delete TFC resources init    Initialize the configuration needed to work with TFC, takes... list    List Terraform cloud resources which   Show the current context
+  config  Manage context configuration create  Create resources using command line args delete  Delete TFC resources init    Initialize the configuration needed to work with TFC list    List Terraform cloud resources which   Show the current context
 ```

 ## Further reading

-To see the full list of commands, sub-commands and configuration options review the [documentation here]()
+To see the full list of commands, sub-commands and configuration options review the [documentation here](docs/root.md)

 pip install -r requirements.txt